RITlug/runbook/eboard-onboarding-offboarding.md

 access to various things._

 1. Revoke sudo access from the departing eboard member from the servers
-2. Remove write access for departing eboard members in the Github organization
+2. Remove departing eboard members from the Eboard team on Github (and revoke ownership if they have it)
 3. Revoke admin access on the Facebook group from the departing eboard member
 4. [Revoke Op privileges on the IRC channel from the departing eboard member](irc-channel.md#managing-access)
 5. Remove departing members from their eboard roles on TheLink (they can